-Just as with long distance races, starting out too fast can set you up for a slowdown in a 5K or 10K.
-You want to start out controlled in terms of effort, not letting the adrenaline of race day mess with your mind-body connection.
-Most likely, this will equate to starting out at goal pace – or very close – in the first mile of the race.
+Just as with longer races, starting out too fast can set you up for a slowdown in a 5K or 10K.
+A common mistake is letting the adrenaline of race day mess with your mind-body connection.
+You want to start out controlled in terms of effort.
+Most likely, a controlled effort will equate to starting out at approximately goal pace in the first mile of the race.

 From there, the 5K and a 10K are a game of holding on and pushing hard through the dreaded middle miles, when everything hurts yet the finish line is far away.
 The best thing you can do during the middle miles is to not think about the end of the race – focus on the mile you are in.
 The final third of each distance should be the hardest and, hopefully, the fastest.

 You will pace your best in a 5K or 10K race when you warm up well.
-Dynamic stretches (such as these warm-ups), a 10-15 minute warm-up jog, and strides will prepare your body to run fast from the start of the race.
+Dynamic stretches, a 10-15 minute warm-up jog, and strides will prepare your body to run fast from the start of the race.
 Without a warm-up, your perceived effort will be higher from the start of the race.

 Pacing a 5K Race